causify-ai/tutorials/docs/project_description_how_to_guide.md

   Generate a project description using OpenAI for each row

-  Save the top 5 (or all if MAX_PROJECTS=None) projects in a file called `./projects/DATA605_Projects.md`
+  Save the top N (or all if MAX_PROJECTS=None) projects in a file called `./projects/DATA605_Projects.md`

 ### Step 3: Review Output

-- Navigate to the projects/ folder and open DATA605_Projects.md.
+- Output markdown stored at DATA605/projects/MSML610_Projects.md.

 ## Troubleshooting

 Issue: google.auth.exceptions.DefaultCredentialsError Cause: Google service key not found at the expected path.
 Fix: Place the correct google_secret.json file in /app/DATA605/.

-Issue: ModuleNotFoundError: No module named 'helpers' Cause: Missing local helper modules.
-Fix: Ensure helpers/ directory is in your PYTHONPATH or the same directory as the script.

 Issue: Empty or incomplete output file Cause: API failure or invalid sheet format.
 Fix: Check logs, verify if the OpenAI and Google API calls are working,